ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Note that it did not produce a memory leak.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+2 functions made static.

 ## Commit #409
 ### Hash